Eridge to Forest Row and East Grinstead walk

 5 out of 10 (7 for the Extended Walk).

-Immediately afterwards you go past Withyham church, which is well worth visiting.
 A short stretch then takes you to the neighbouring village of Hartfield, associated with the author AA Milne and his most famous creation: coachloads of tourists regularly descend on Pooh Corner to buy all manner of Winnie-the-Pooh memorabilia.
 The walk then crosses the River Medway and climbs up the other side of the valley, with fine views across to Ashdown Forest.
 The descent into Forest Row goes through the co-operative enterprise of Tablehurst Farm.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.